GaokaiZhang/GaokaiZhang/README.md

 ## 👋 Hi there, I'm Gaokai Zhang

 - 🎓 I'm an incoming Master's student in **Intelligent Information Systems (MIIS)** at **CMU LTI**.
-- 💡 I graduated from the **UIUC & ZJU dual-degree program** in Computer and Electrical Engineering.
+- 💡 I graduated from the **UIUC & ZJU dual-degree program** in Computer and Electronics Engineering.
 - 🧠 I'm passionate about **LLMs**, **reasoning**, and **systems**.
-- 🛠️ Most recently, I interned at **Microsoft Research Asia (MSRA)**, working on **long-context LLMs** (LongRoPE2, ICML'25).
+- 🛠️ Most recently, I interned at **Microsoft Research Asia (MSRA)**, working on **long-context LLMs** (LongRoPE2, ICML'25) and **reinforcement learning for LLM reasoning**.
-- ☁️ At UIUC, I’ve been building **cost-efficient LLM training/inference pipelines** across A100/H100/TPUs with Prof. Fan Lai.
+- ☁️ At UIUC, I’ve been building **cost-efficient LLM training pipelines** across A100/H100/TPUs with Prof. Fan Lai.
 - 🧪 I'm also involved in research on **LLM robustness** and **data-centric safety benchmarks**.
-- 📫 Reach me: gaokaiz2@illinois.edu
+- 📫 Reach me: gaokaiz@andrew.cmu.edu

 ---